The importance of a good copy edit – even when you write for a living

 It doesn’t mean that what they wrote was no good.
 But a fresh pair of eyes can help you improve the text in a way you didn’t envisage.

 I actually love every opportunity to be edited – as long as I can learn from it.
-It can help nip bad habits in the bud, improve your overall style, and just improve the quality of the final project.
+It can help nip bad habits in the bud, improve overall style, and just raise the quality of the final project.

 In fact, I have made a commitment to get my work edited on a quarterly basis by different professionals as part of my professional development.
 Everyone has their strengths and weaknesses, and by working with different people, I’ll expose myself to different approaches and ideas.